BinomialLLC/KTX-Software-Binomial-Fork/README.md

 This fork exists to ensure that security fixes and new Basis Universal codecs reach developers as quickly as possible, without being bottlenecked by the upstream contribution timeline.

+# Security Note

+The Basis Universal codecs integrated into this repo fall under Binomial's responsibility for security reports and fixes.
+The other code in this repository was not authored by Binomial, but if we do receive a security fix for this code we'll do our best to quickly address any issues.
+See the GitHub Security tab above, or the [file SECURITY.md](SECURITY.md) for reporting information.

 # Quick Build Instructions

 The original project's build instructions are incomplete, at least for Windows.
 You have to add `-D KTX_FEATURE_TOOLS=ON` to build the original KTX-Software and get usable command line tools, which we've fixed in our fork.